variantstudios/wisdomwaysacupuncture.com/_conditions/chronic-ailments.md

   share_image_path:
 ---

-If there are things in your body that just don't seem to be working right, such as:
+If there are things in your body that just don't seem to be working right -- such as listed below -- then you're likely a great fit for our clinic.

 * digestive problems